TejM123/student/_posts/2024-03-14-MCCorrections.md

 - correct: B and C

 # Final Reflection
 Overall, I have been getting consistent good scores when taking Collegeboard MCs.
 I started with a 62/67, and I now got a 65/70.
 I will continue to go over the old team teaches as well as taking what I am doing this tri to maximize my performance on the AP exam.
+The thing I have noticed is that I need to improve on reading code snippets.
+This is especially when the question gives a scenario and akss me to choose the correct one.
+I know collegeboard has awesome videos and problems to help me build my knowledge on this topic, and help me succeed in the AP exam.